 Similarly, starchy foods are a major problem.
 Things like pasta, rice, potatoes, and bread expand when they absorb water.
 If you send them down the drain, they can swell into a thick, glue-like paste that creates stubborn clogs in your pipes.
 It’s best to scrape these items into the trash or compost bin.

-Grease, Oils, and Fats
+Grease, Oil, and Fat

 This is a big one.
 Never, ever pour grease, cooking oil, or fat down your garbage disposal or any drain in your home.
 While these substances might be liquid when they’re hot, they solidify as they cool inside your pipes.
 Over time, this creates a sticky, greasy buildup that catches other food particles, leading to slow drains and nasty blockages deep within your plumbing system.